vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step3.md

 Also replace the image version **1.0.0** with the version from your container registry in GitLab.
 Find it by navigating to you Container Registry and selecting your image name.
 This will let Kubernetes find the initial starting tag and then let Flux maintain auto-deploy with new tags afterwards.

-The final line should look like `image: registry.gitlab.com/vikas-poddar-slalom/my-nodejs-app:1.0.703198003` but with your own values
+The line should finally look like `image: registry.gitlab.com/vikas-poddar-slalom/my-nodejs-app:1.0.703198003` but with your own values

 ---